doubt72/Sokudoku/README.md

 with.

-Really, the program is a bit of a gadget thrown together over a couple weeks so I could drill down on Hangul reading practice (with Katakana as a bonus).
-It's not as useful as a general/configurable drill program like Anki, but possibly still useful as a complement -- I mean, I know why I wanted it, but YMMV.
+Really, the program is a bit of a gadget thrown together over a couple weeks (and refined a bit as I've used it) so I could drill down on Hangul reading practice (with Katakana as a bonus).
+It's not as generally useful as a general/configurable drill program like Anki, but I believe it's still useful as a complement (I've been using both) -- after all, I know why I wanted it, but your mileage may vary.

 ## Application DMG

 If you just want to install the program, there's a barebones DMG with the application in the release directory; the current latest version is [1.0b (beta)](Release/Sokudoku-1.0b.dmg).
+There are, however, a number of bug fixes/enhancements since that version available if you build from the latest source (but not yet enough to justify a newer release).

 ## XCode Project

-This repository contains an XCode project in the following directories; if you have XCode installed, it should be possible to load the project from the checked out repository and then build or modify it.
+This repository contains an XCode project in the following directories; if you have XCode installed, it should be possible to load the project from the checked out repository and then build and modify it.

 - Sokudoku/ : source files